 Our team mobilized to the scene within days of the accident, sending several teams of forensic engineers and PE divers to perform underwater and topside inspections of the collision site.

-McLaren mobilized within days of the accident, sending several teams of engineers to perform underwater and topside inspections, and collect data for use in evaluating the accident as part of a forensic investigation.
-McLaren was responsible for the investigation of the bridge failure, including oversight of procedures, preparation of documents summarizing the events and assessing the cause of the collapse.
+The team collected valuable data for use in evaluating the accident as part of a full forensic investigation associated with pending litigation.
+Responsible for investigation of the bridge failure, including oversight of procedures, preparation of documents summarizing the events, and assessing the root cause of the collapse.